everitosan/HttpPy/Readme.md

 ```
 (env)$ python --i example.request
 ```
-*An example of a post request may be*
+*An example of a post request inside example.request may be:*
 ```
 ## This comment is important to parse correctly the request
 POST http://127.0.0.1:8000